You Got Arrested for Las Vegas DUI. Now What?

 Once ingested, these substances can linger on your breath for days.

-DUI breath machines can “mistake” these chemicals for alcohol, leading to high BAC readings for those who drank little or no spirits.
+DUI breath machines can “mistake” these chemicals for alcohol.
 Las Vegas DUI suspects who work in construction or manufacturing should pay particular attention to this issue.

 Visiting the scene of the traffic stop can often be very useful.
 If you have a Las Vegas DUI lawyer, bring them along.